Ryde, New South Wales: Places of worship

 Ryde contains St Anne's Anglican Church, Church Street, which has the grave of Maria Ann Sherwood Smith, in whose orchards the Granny Smith apple was first found.
 Every year, in the suburb of Eastwood, the Granny Smith Festival is held in her honor.
 The church was built in 1826 and extended in later years.
 It was a central feature in the early life of the area and is now listed on the Register of the National Estate.
 Church Street is also the location of Ryde Wesley Uniting Church.
 C3 Church Ryde is located on Blaxland Road.

 Parks and recreation

 Santa Rosa Park is located between Quarry Road and Bridge Road.
 It features a separated pathway for walking and bike riders.
 Shrimptons Creek runs through the park in a north-easterly direction flowing into the Lane Cove River.
 The park is used for football and cricket.

 Gannan Park was once a quarry and brickworks and is accessed from Buna Court, Minga Street and McAuley Park.
-Ryde Park is located between Blaxland Road, Princes Sreet and Argyle Avenue.
+Ryde Park is located between Blaxland Road, Princes Street and Argyle Avenue.
 It features 2 rugby fields, 1 cricket field and a basketball court as well as a play area.
 There is also a dog park and a cafe.

 Ryde Aquatic Leisure Centre was home to water polo events for the 2000 Summer Olympics.
 The pool is owned by Ryde City Council.

 Population

 Demographics

-At the 2021 census, Ryde recorded a population of 129,123.
+At the 2021 census, Ryde recorded a population of 31,907.
 Of these: